p0lunin/teloc/README.md

 > (a client) that would use it.

 ## Highlights
-- **Compile-time** - teloc uses all power of functional paradigm of [frunk](https://github.com/lloydmeta/frunk) library, resolves all dependencies in compile-time.
-That means that you cannot build your code if you do not register dependencies for all of registered dependencies.
+- **Compile-time** - teloc uses powerful rust type system for lifetime and existing of dependencies checking in compile-time.
+That means that you cannot build your code if you do not register dependencies for all of registered dependencies or lifetime of dependency does not correspondence to requester.
 If your code is compile, that mean it run!
-- **Blazing fast** - teloc uses only zero-cost abstractions such as traits, generics, newtypes and unit types, so you don't worry about speed of resolving dependencies.
+- **Zero-overhead** - teloc uses only zero-overhead abstractions such as traits, generics, newtypes and unit types, and compile-time resolving of dependencies, so you don't worry about overhead in runtime.
-- **Simple for simple usage, hard for hard things** - teloc provides you a simple API for simple things when you wish to use teloc for trivial cases.
-But you can customize process of resolving dependencies, create your own containers for dependencies and extend basic `ServiceProvider` your own methods!
+- **Simple API** - teloc provides you a simple API with only two structs and one attribute macro needed for working with library.

 ## How to use
+There are 2 types can be provider of services: `ServiceProvider` and `Scope`.
+First used as store for dependencies with `Instance` and `Singleton` lifetimes, and for declaring all dependencies using `.add_*()` methods. `Scope` can be created from `ServiceProvider` object by calling method `ServiceProvider::scope`.

+There are four lifetimes for dependencies:
+1. `Transient`.
+Service will be created when resolves.
+Can depend on dependencies with anything lifetime.
+If depend on dependency with `Scoped` lifetime can be resolves only from `Scope` object.
+2. `Scoped`.
+Service will be created once at `Scope` when it resolved (lazy).
+Can depend on dependencies with anything lifetime.
+3. `Singleton`.
+Service will be created once at `ServiceProvider` when it resolved (lazy).
+Can depend on dependencies with anything lifetime exclude `Scoped`.
+4. `Instance`.
+Dependency was created outside of `ServiceProvider`.

+Process of working with library:
+1. Define your structs.
+2. Create constructors and add `#[inject]` macro on its.
-1. Create a `ServiceProvider` object.
+3. Create a `ServiceProvider` object.
-2. Add your services and dependencies using `ServiceProvider::add_*` methods.
+4. Add your services and dependencies using `ServiceProvider::add_*` methods.
-3. Create `Scope` if need.
+5. Create `Scope` if need.
-4. Get service from container using.
+6. Get service from container using `.resolve()` method.
-5. Put your requests into service.
+7. Work with service.

 Example:
 ```rust